 Have you defined any important terms that might be unclear to your reader?
 Is the meaning of each sentence clear?
 (One way to answer this question is to read your paper one sentence at a time, starting at the end and working backwards so that you will not unconsciously fill in content from previous sentences.)
 Is it clear what each pronoun (he, she, it, they, which, who, this, etc.) refers to?
 Have you chosen the proper words to express your ideas?
 Avoid using words you find in the thesaurus that aren’t part of your normal vocabulary; you may misuse them.

 Have you used an appropriate tone (formal, informal, persuasive, etc.)?
 Is your use of gendered language (masculine and feminine pronouns like “he” or “she,” words like “fireman” that contain “man,” and words that some people incorrectly assume apply to only one gender—for example, some people assume “nurse” must refer to a woman) appropriate?
 Have you varied the length and structure of your sentences?
 Do you tends to use the passive voice too often?
 Does your writing contain a lot of unnecessary phrases like “there is,” “there are,” “due to the fact that,” etc.?
 Do you repeat a strong word (for example, a vivid main verb) unnecessarily?
-(For tips, see our handouts on style and gender-sensitive language.)
+(For tips, see our handouts on style and gender-inclusive language.)

 Have you appropriately cited quotes, paraphrases, and ideas you got from sources?
 Are your citations in the correct format?
 (See the UNC Libraries citation tutorial for more information.)